 “Design programs?”
 Jon asked.

 “Yes,” Lexis replied.
 “I find it interesting that we require the same minimum amount of energy to process thought.”

 “That’s right,” Jon said.
-“As I was telling that reporter this morning, you were designed in a way which mimics our way of thinking.”
+“As I told that reporter this morning, you were designed in a way that mimics our way of thinking.”

 Lexis added, “Which uses a vast series of chemical reactions, similar to the way deoxyribonucleic acid molecules transmit their information.”

 “Yes, that’s right,” Jon said.
 “We refer to them as DNA molecules.”

 Lexis continued.
 “I understand that DNA molecules are composed of a very complex design containing several hundred million atoms containing 60 billion terabytes of information.”